Jasper Johns: Career

+Personal life

+Johns has primarily had relationships with men.
+In 1953, he met Rauschenberg, five years his senior, and they had a romantic relationship that lasted until 1961.
+In 1965, Johns had an affair with writer Susan Sontag.
+He later had a romance with poet John Giorno from 1968 to 1969.

+In 1957, Johns lived among many other gay artists including Rauschenberg, Robert Indiana and Ellsworth Kelly in a studio complex created in former shipping lofts on Lower Manhattan's waterfront which had been abandoned and taken over by artists.
+Located around Coenties Slip, the community also housed painter Agnes Martin for some time.

 Johns has lived and worked in various homes and studios in New York City throughout his career and, from 1973 to 1987, maintained a rustic 1930s farmhouse with a glass-walled studio in Stony Point, New York.
 He began visiting the Caribbean island of Saint Martin in the late 1960s, buying property there in 1972, and, later, building a home and studio, for which Philip Johnson was the principal designer.
+In the 1980s, he bought the Barbara Rutherford Hatch House in New York City, which he sold to Spike Lee in the late 1990s.

 Johns currently lives and works in Sharon, Connecticut.

-Following his death, the artist plans to transform his 170-acre property in Sharon, Connecticut, into an artists' residency.
+Following his death, the artist plans to transform his 170 acre property in Sharon, into an artists' residency.
 He has lived there since the 1990s.
 It will provide a live-work space for 18 to 24 artists at a time and will be open to visual artists, poets, musicians, dancers.